faucetsdn/daq/README.md

 ## Debugging

+The `inst/` subdirectory is the _instance_ runtime director, and holds all the resulting log files and diagnostic information from each run.
+There's a collection of different files in there that provide useful information, depending on the specific problem(s) encountered.

-There are a numbe of command-line options that can be supplied to most DAQ scripts for diagnostics:
+Command-line options that can be supplied to most DAQ scripts for diagnostics:
 * `-s`: Only run tests once, otherwise loop forever.
 * `-e`: Activate tests on device plug-in only, otherwise test any active port.
 * `daq_loglevel=debug`: Add debug info form the DAQ test runner suite.
 * `mininet_loglevel=debug`: Add debug info from the mininet subsystem (verbose!)

-Note that the long-form command-line options (e.g. `daq_loglevel`) can be placed in the `system.conf` file as well.
+(The long-form command-line options, e.g. `daq_loglevel`, can be placed in the `local/system.conf` file as well.)

 ## Network Taps

 If there are device-level network problems then it is possible to use `tcpdump` or similar to example the network traffic.
-When using the `cmd/run` command, the system runts the testing framework in a Docker container named `daq-runner`, and it moves the test network interface(s) into that container.
+When using the `cmd/run` command, the system runts the testing framework in a Docker container named `daq-runner` and it moves the test network interface(s) into that container.
 Any tap command must be also run in the container, so it looks something like (substituting, of course, the actual network interface name):

 `docker exec daq-runner tcpdump -eni enx9cebe840a74c`

+(If you are monitoring a full hardware setup with a physical switch, and not an individual device adapter, the packets will be tagged by VLAN that corresponds to the device port on the switch itself.)

 ## Build Setup